jflorez/firefox-ubuntu-no-snap/README.md

 # Ubuntu Automation with Vagrant and Ansible

-Welcome to the Ubuntu Automation project!
+Welcome to the Ubuntu Web Automation project!
 This repository aims to simplify the setup of an Ubuntu virtual machine using Vagrant and Ansible.
 Vagrant is a tool for building and managing virtual machine environments, while Ansible is an automation tool that handles software provisioning and configuration management.

 ## Table of Contents